infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 }
 ```

-`Category` and `Post` will each be mapped to database tables.
-The fields will be mapped to columns of the tables.
+`Category` and `Post` are mapped to database tables.
+The fields are mapped to columns of the tables.
 Note that there is a many-to-many relation between `Category` and `Post` via the `PostCategoriesCategory` composite table and the `@id` directive indicates that this field is used as the _primary key_.

-When introspecting a database, the Prisma 2 engine currently only recognizes many-to-many relations that follow the Prisma conventions for relation tables.
+When introspecting a database, Prisma currently only recognizes many-to-many relations that follow the Prisma conventions for relation tables.
 So when you [introspected](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) the existing database schema from the TypeORM project, you will encounter a bug specifying "Model PostCategoriesCategory does not have an id field".

 This is a known [limitation](https://github.com/prisma/prisma2/blob/master/docs/limitations.md).
 A workaround is to add a primary key id in the `PostCategoriesCategory` model manually: